California Elder Abuse Lawyer

 Please note that a previous criminal prosecution for elder abuse — even one in which the defendant was found not guilty — does not bar subsequent civil actions for the same events.

-Let the Evans Law Firm Help You Understand the Elder Abuse Laws in California
+Let a California Elder Abuse Attorney from Evans Law Firm Help You Understand the Laws in California